kapilmohan-sankalpatech/QMSInspection-POC/setup-pod.md

 # RunPod Setup and Inference

-## 1. Configure SSH on the RunPod
+## 1. Configure SSH on RunPod

-Run the following commands inside the RunPod container:
+Run the following inside the RunPod Pod:

 ```bash
 # Enable password authentication